Eyeing 2020, White House steps up ‘socialism’ attack on Dems

 WASHINGTON (AP) — As the White House gears up for the 2020 campaign, it’s pressing the case that Democrats are rallying behind what it’s calling the policies of “socialism.”

-Trying to portray Democrats as out of step with ordinary Americans, Vice President Mike Pence is using an appearance Friday before the Conservative Political Action Conference to say the choice in the next election is “between freedom and socialism, between personal responsibility and government dependence.”
+Trying to portray Democrats as out of step with ordinary Americans, Vice President Mike Pence said in a speech Friday at the Conservative Political Action Conference that the choice in the next election is “between freedom and socialism, between personal responsibility and government dependence.”

-It’s the latest step in a coordinated effort by Trump and his allies to drive up enthusiasm among the GOP base by sowing fears about the policies pushed by Democrats.
+It was the latest step in a coordinated effort by President Donald Trump and his allies to drive up enthusiasm among the GOP base by sowing fears about the policies pushed by Democrats.

-“The moment America becomes a socialist country is the moment America ceases to be America,” Pence says in remarks prepared for his speech to activists.
+“The moment America becomes a socialist country is the moment America ceases to be America,” Pence told the crowd of conservative activists.

 Most Read Nation & World Stories